Phelps Stokes Fund: Liberia

 Phelps Stokes also contributed to the development of other postsecondary education institutions in Liberia.
 Specifically, Phelps Stokes helped to develop the curricula and training faculty at Cuttington College and hosted Cuttington College in exile at the Phelps Stokes offices in New York City during the height of the Liberian civil war.
 Phelps Stokes supported the development of the Ricks Institute in Virginia, Liberia.
 When the Liberian civil war ceased temporarily in 1997, the Fund implemented a training program for former combatants at the Booker T. Washington Institute (BWI) in collaboration with USAID.
 As a result of this program nearly 2,500 Liberians were trained as artisans and skilled technicians.
 In addition to this training program, the library and several buildings at BWI were also renovated.

-In 2006, the Phelps Stokes Fund created the Girls and Women's Empowerment and Leadership program that utilized radio and information communications technology to give a voice to victimized girls and women of Liberia.
+In 2006, the Phelps Stokes Fund created the Girls and Women's Empowerment and Leadership program using radio and information communications technology aiming to give a voice to victimized girls and women of Liberia.
 The program delivered non-formal and formal educational information to individuals, particularly women and young people, who lacked access to traditional schools.
 Phelps Stokes partnered with local organizations to form radio clubs whose members learned the technical components of producing content for dissemination via community radio stations, satellite radio, and other media outlets.
 In 2007, this program expanded to free computer and adult literacy courses to the underserved population of Monrovia.
 Other Phelps Stokes initiatives in Liberia include convening a joint advisory committee on education, appointing an educational advisor to support the Liberian government, performing multiple third-party needs assessments on education in Liberia, and fielding and funding proposals for private sector projects.